charlescook/noptfunc/README.md

 Overview
 --------

 NOptFunc is a command line parser for C# which uses reflection to generate a specification of command line positional and option arguments.
-It is inspired by Simon Willison's optfunc written in Python.
+It is inspired by Simon Willison's [optfunc][optfunc] written in Python.

 NOptFunc uses the default parameter value feature of C# 4.0 to specify optional command line arguments.
 The parameters of a function are used to specify both positional and optional arguments, and at runtime the arguments supplied on the command line are parsed and then passed as parameters to the function.
 In this example filename specifies a required argument and verbose specifies an option.